 Seven Impacts of the new UAE Bankruptcy Law

-UAE Economy suffered a huge financial crisis in the year 2008.
-Ever since, the UAE bankruptcy law also known as the UAE Insolvency Law has been a subject of concentration in the juridical departments as well as among investors.
+The UAE’s Economy suffered a huge financial crisis in 2008.
+Ever since, the UAE bankruptcy law, also known as the UAE Insolvency Law, has been a subject of concentration in the juridical departments as well as among investors.

-Why the old UAE Bankruptcy Law had to change?
+Why does the old UAE Bankruptcy Law have to change?

 So, what is new UAE Bankruptcy Law?

 The Federal Law No. 9 of 2016 or the Bankruptcy Law is a disseminated decree given by His Highness Sheikh Khalifa bin Zayed Al Nahyan.
 This new business law originated on up-to-date legislative systems and economic principles, considering global developments and alterations among economic and business sectors.
 The insolvency law is implemented on private enterprises as well as government owned companies.

 The new UAE Bankruptcy Law has put forth some key changes such as: